Even warmer Sunday, but do we stay dry?

 SYRACUSE, N.Y.
 (WSYR-TV) – After a pretty nice Saturday, can we keep it going into Sunday? rain chances for the weekend??
 The details are below.

 The Canadian wildfire smoke that we dealt with much of this past week cleared for the most part Thursday afternoon through Friday, but a limited amount of smoke drifted back in Saturday.
 Thankfully, there were no air quality issues this time like the middle of last week.
-Any smoke out there tonight should dissipate with little to no smoke expected to be in the air on Sunday.
+There is little to no smoke expected to be in the air on Sunday.

 Most significant rainfall since early May is on the way